By: iamAldonLopez | March 30, 2019

 9:30 AM – 12:00 NN: We started our trek going to the Waterfall.
 The waterfall has a scenic view and it occupies a natural setting among gigantic trees providing a cool shade.
 This waterfall can get crowded on weekends and public holidays, so it is better to visit during weekdays.

-12:01 – 1:00 PM: We had our Lunch at the camp site.
-Lunch meal was included on the tour package.
-They had fried rice, water and fruits.
+12:01 – 1:00 PM: We had our Lunch at the campsite.
+The lunch meal was included on the tour package.
+They had fried rice, water, and fruits.
 Well, don’t expect that it’s going to be a wondrous lunch.
 The fried rice was good though.

 1:01 PM – 2:30 PM: Water Rafting Adventure.
 It was really fun and thrilling at the same time because of the crashing through waves, being bucked in the air.
 I can say that it was really memorable, enjoyable and entirely worth every second spent doing it.

 2:31 – 5:00 PM: The most awaited part of the itinerary.
 The Bamboo Elephant Family Care.
 Mr. Sak provided us with Red Mahout Style Karen Uniform because according to him, it easy for the elephants to see us.
 It was a very unique experience and educational tour at the same time.
 We learned basic commands for the elephants, make herbal medicine for the elephants, bath & brush with the elephants in the river.
 I was so happy that I was able to witness how they take good care of these elephants.
 You can even see how happy the elephants are.
 They are so lucky that they don’t experience being maltreated by using chains or hooks which you can read on my other blog post – 2019 Countdown in Bangkok.

 These are the basic commands you need to know:

 - DD – Good boy/girl.

 - How – Stop.

 Bamboo Elephant Family Care has 6 elephants and the other is pregnant.
 Their names are: